Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You gain the following benefits.

+###### Ability Score Increase
+Increase one Ability Score of your choice by 1, to a maximum of 20.

 ###### Lessons of Life

-You gain two [:option-feat-origin: Origin Feats] of your choice, all other rules related to gaining Feats still apply.
+You gain two ^^different^^ [:option-feat-origin: Origin Feats] of your choice, all other rules related to gaining Feats still apply.
 Replacing this Feat will forgo all the [:option-feat-origin: Origin Feats] gained from this Feat.

 **Repeatable**{ .inl } You can take this feat more than once.
 Choose another two eligible Origin Feats each time.
 All other rules related to gaining Feats still apply.